 Ms Jepson is co-founder and President of the New Zealand Double Reed Society and the co-organiser of the Ruapehu International Oboe Summer Schools.

-Ms Mori won a scholarship to study at the Sydney Conservatorium of Music (now part of Sydney University) and graduated with a Degree in Music Performance.
+Ms Mori won a scholarship to study at the Sydney Conservatorium of Music and graduated with a Degree in Music Performance.
 She then joined the Australian Broadcasting National Training Orchestra on a scholarship for two years.

 Ms Mori worked in Sydney as a freelance musician, mainly with the Australian Opera and Ballet Orchestra, but also in private practice, teaching at Newington College and Sydney Boys' High School.
-She then taught at the Canberra School of Music before taking up a similar position at the Sydney Conservatorium.
+She then taught at the Canberra School of Music before taking up a similar position at the Sydney Conservatorium for four years.

-He has played in various competitive bands, including the New Zealand Police Centenary Tattoo, the Year of the Veteran Military Tattoo, the Royal Edinburgh Military Tattoo in Wellington and the Basel Military Tattoo in Basel, Switzerland.
+Mr Hodson has been a piper in bands performing in the New Zealand Police Centenary Tattoo, the Year of the Veteran Military Tattoo, the Royal Edinburgh Military Tattoo in Wellington and Sydney plus twice taking part in the Basel Military Tattoo in Basel, Switzerland.
+He has also competed at the World Pipe Band Championships in Glasgow, Scotland with the Royal Air Force Pipe Band from Leuchars, Fife Scotland.

 Mr Rodgers' achievements include being a former NZ Solo Drumming Champion, and winner of the NZ Pipe Band Championships in Grade 1.
 He stands on the RNZPBA National Judging Panel, and is a RZNZPBA College examiner.